 Definition: Parkinson's Law is a humorous, cynical look at corporate life according to which work (in organizations) expands to fill the time available for its completion.
 Managers want to multiply subordinates, not rivals, and they make work for each other.

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 8-12-2022 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 31-5-2023 - Privacy | Terms